-The P60x144/080yVA is manufactured in an advanced 90nm CMOS technology.
-A block diagram of the IC P60D144/080yVA is depicted in Fig 1.
-A block diagram of the IC P60N144JVA is shown in Fig 2.
+The P60D080/052/040yVC is manufactured in an advanced 90nm CMOS technology.
+A block diagram of the IC P60D080/052/040yVC is depicted in Fig 1.

 The TOE consists of the IC hardware platform and IC Dedicated Software as composed of IC Dedicated Test Software and IC Dedicated Support Software.
 All other software is called Security IC Embedded Software.
 The Security IC Embedded Software is not part of the TOE.